Methodologies

 Regression analysis

-Regression estimates the direction of player counts or activity over the selected window.-Population trendlines use Fourier regression with ordinary least squares.-The model fits the trend while accounting for weekly rhythm and, on longer windows, annual seasonality.-Shorter windows use weekly rhythm only, because annual seasonality can overfit when the range is less than a full year.-The slope is shown as players per year, month, or day, depending on the chart range.-Hiscores trendlines use Theil-Sen median regression, which is less affected by unusual weeks or months.Positive slopes mean player counts or activity are rising; negative slopes mean they are falling.
-Use these slopes directionally, not as exact predictions or counts of specific players who left or returned.
+Regression estimates the direction and magnitude of player counts over a selected period.-Trendlines use Fourier regression with ordinary least squares.-The model fits the trend while accounting for weekly harmonics and annual seasonality.-Shorter windows use weekly harmonics only, because annual seasonality can overfit when the range is less than a full year.-The slope is shown as players per year, month, or day, depending on the chart range.-Hiscores trendlines use Theil-Sen median regression, which is less affected by unusual weeks or months.A positive slope means counts are rising, negative means falling.
+The slope is meant for directionality.

 Where the data comes from

-Hiscores counts come from the public RS3 Overall hiscores pages.-Weekly counts use the weekly hiscores view.-Monthly counts use the monthly hiscores view.-Past periods are obtained by adding the URL's millisecond timestamp.
-For example, the weekly table for Wednesday, June 3, 2026 at 00:00 UTC uses date=1780444800000.-The scraper finds the last page, reads the last ranked account, and records that rank as the account count for the period.Accounts need at least 1,000 XP in the relevant period to appear on weekly or monthly hiscores tables.
+-Past periods were obtained by adding the URL's timestamp.
+For example, the weekly table for Wednesday, June 3, 2026 at 00:00 UTC uses date=1780444800000.-The scraper finds the last page, reads the last ranked account, and records that rank as the total count for that period.Accounts need at least 1,000 XP in the relevant period to appear on weekly or monthly hiscores tables.

 Weekly and monthly updates

-Current counts and finalized weekly or monthly totals update on different schedules.-Current-week snapshots are collected about every 3 minutes.-Monthly figures refresh about every 15 minutes.-Weekly total checks run around the Tuesday evening reset in Central time.-Monthly totals are collected at the first of the month using a similar script.After a week or month ends, the script checks that same week or month again.
-Final weekly or monthly numbers can update if Jagex changes the count after the first pull.
+-Current-week snapshots are collected about every 3 minutes.-Monthly figures refresh about every 15 minutes.-Weekly totals are collected on Tuesday evening, when the week turns over.-Monthly totals are collected at the first of the month.After a week or month ends, the accounts are rechecked for accuracy, because the final weekly or monthly numbers can be updated by Jagex after the original end date.

 Chart views

-The chart views show different slices of the hiscores data.-The live chart shows the current running period.-The 7-day and 30-day views show recent snapshots from the running count.-The all-time weekly and monthly views show weekly and monthly totals over time.-Those all-time series include older historical rows imported from a Reddit post with data going back to 2014.
+The chart views show different slices of the hiscores data.-The live chart shows the current running period.-The Week and Month views show recent snapshots from the running count.-The all-time weekly and monthly views show weekly and monthly totals over time.-The all-time options include older historical rows imported from a third-party source, with dates going back to 2014.

 Where the data comes from

-The Maxed scripts use public hiscores ranking endpoints.-Regular RS3 uses the public RS3 hiscores endpoint: https://secure.runescape.com/m=hiscore/a=600/ranking.-Regular OSRS uses the public OSRS hiscores endpoint: https://secure.runescape.com/m=hiscore_oldschool/a=600/overall.-RS3 Ironman and Hardcore Ironman use m=hiscore_ironman/ranking and m=hiscore_hardcore_ironman/ranking.-OSRS Ironman, Hardcore Ironman, and Ultimate Ironman use m=hiscore_oldschool_ironman/overall, m=hiscore_oldschool_hardcore_ironman/overall, and m=hiscore_oldschool_ultimate/overall.
+The Maxed collectors use public hiscores pages and JSON endpoints.-Mainscape RS3 uses the public RS3 hiscores pages at m=hiscore/a=600/ranking.-Mainscape OSRS uses m=hiscore_oldschool/ranking.json and m=hiscore_oldschool/index_lite.json.-RS3 Ironman and Hardcore Ironman use their ranking.json and index_lite.json endpoints.-OSRS Ironman, Hardcore Ironman, and Ultimate Ironman use the public API.

 Method

-Maxed totals are boundary estimates from hiscores ranks.-For Overall, the script finds the last ranked account still showing the current max level.-For skills, the script finds the last rank still meeting each milestone.-Skill milestones include level 99, RS3 level 110 and 120 where shown, and 200M XP.-The same boundary method is used for regular and Ironman views.
+Maxed totals are boundary estimates from hiscores ranks.-For Overall, the last ranked account still showing the current max level defines the total.-For skills, the last rank still meeting each milestone defines the total.-Skill milestones include level 99, RS3 level 110 and 120 where shown, and 200M XP.-The same method is used for all account types.

 Views and timing

-The OSRS Worlds page tracks public OSRS world population counts.
-It shows the latest world list, region and world type filters, activity summaries, and history for individual worlds or grouped views.
+The OSRS Worlds page shows public OSRS world population counts, including the latest world list, region and world type filters, activity summaries, and history for individual worlds.

 Where the data comes from

-World data comes from the official OSRS world-select page.-The page shows the current OSRS total and a table of worlds.-Each world row includes player count, region, world type, and activity label.-aggrgtr snapshots this data about every 15 minutes.
+World data comes from the official OSRS endpoint.-Each world row includes player count, region, world type, and activity label.-Data is collected every 15 minutes.

 Region and type filters

-Filters use the latest world list.-Region uses the location listed for each world.-Type uses the world type listed for each world, including free-to-play and members worlds.-Changing filters recalculates player totals and world counts from matching worlds.
+Filters use the latest world list.-Region uses the location listed for each world.-Type uses the world type listed for each world, including free-to-play and members worlds.

 Activity summaries